Manage users and permissions

 Change an Amplitude email address

-Email address are unique identifiers for Amplitude user accounts.
-As a result, neither users or administrators can change a user account's email address.
+Email addresses are unique identifiers for Amplitude user accounts.
+Neither users nor administrators can change a user account's email address.

 Repeat the process for other users who also need to change their email address.